 ARTICLE I. GENERAL PROVISIONS CRE Rule 101.
 Scope A E Rule 101.
 Scope; Definitions These rules govern proceedings in all courts in the State of Colorado, to the extent and with the exceptions stated in Rule 1101. (a) Scope.
 These rules apply to proceedings before United States courts.
-The specific courts and proceedings to which the rules apply, along with exceptions, are set out in Rule 1101. (b) Defin nitions.
+The specific courts and proceedings to which the rules apply, along wit exceptions, are set out in Rule 1101. ed States courts.
+The specific courts and eedings to which the rules apply, along with (b) Defin nitions.
 In these rules: (1) "civil case" means a civil action or proceeding; (2) "criminal case" includes a criminal proceeding; (3) "public office" includes a public agency; (4) "record" [in Rules 803, 901, 902, and 1005] includes a memorandum, report, or data compilation; (5) a "rule prescribed by the Supreme Court" means a rule adopted by the Supreme Court under statutory authority; and (6) a reference to any kind of written material includes electronically stored information.